What is the Delaware Teen Science Café?

 The 2019-2020 Teen Science Cafe Leadership Team

-Front row from left to right: Kamrin Simms (Mount Pleasant High School), Aayushi Sharma (Charter School of Wilmington), Vidushi Sharma (Charter School of Wilmington), Nicole Wang, Caroline Keller, and Raphael Kim
+Front row from left to right: Kamrin (Mount Pleasant High School), Aayushi (Charter School of Wilmington), Vidushi (Charter School of Wilmington), Nicole (Cab Calloway School of the Arts), Caroline (Brandywine High School), and Raphael (Newark Charter School).

 Teen Science Café out-of-school programs are a free, fun way for teens to explore the big advances in science and technology affecting their lives.
 Teens and STEM experts engage in lively conversations and activities to explore a topic deeply.
 Learn more about the Teen Science Café Network.